-6.4 Release of QoE measurement configuration
+In order for RAN to be aware of whether a QoE measurement session is ongoing at the UE:

+- When the QoE measurement session is started in the application layer, the UE should send a QoE measurement start indication to the RAN in the UL RRC message

+- When the QoE measurement session is finished in the application layer, the UE should send a QoE measurement end indication to the RAN in the UL RRC message6.4 Release of QoE measurement configuration

 An NG-RAN node can issue a release of QoE measurement configuration for UEs previously configured for QoE measurement reporting, provided that the session for which the QoE measurements are reported is completed.

-Editor’s NOTE: FFS whether RAN is allowed to release an ongoing QoE measurement reporting; to be confirmed by RAN2.
+The RAN is allowed to release an ongoing QoE measurements reporting, e.g. during a RAN overload situation.

 6.5 QoE measurement handling at RAN overload

 In case of RAN overload in standalone connectivity, RAN can stop new QoE measurement configurations, release existing QoE measurement configurations and pause QoE measurement reporting.
+The pause/resume command from gNB to the UE can be delivered in a RRC message.

 FFS for details under EN-DC/MR-DC operation.